1982 Academy Awards®

 All of newcomer Kingsley's Best Actor competitors were veteran actors - the two strongest were:

-- Dustin Hoffman (with his fifth nomination) as Michael Dorsey/'Dorothy' Michaels who impersonates a feminist woman and fools his/her co-actors to acquire a daytime TV starring role in Tootsie
+- Dustin Hoffman (with his fifth nomination) as Michael Dorsey/'Dorothy' Michaels, who impersonated a feminist woman and fooled his/her co-actors in order to acquire a daytime soap-TV starring role, in Tootsie

 - Paul Newman (with his sixth unsuccessful career nomination) as alcoholic, ambulance-chasing, Boston trial lawyer Frank P. Galvin involved in a medical malpractice case in The Verdict